kitchenplan/kitchenplan/README.md

 cd kitchenplan
 ```

 Before you run the ```./kitchenplan``` command, first create a custom config file.
 The config system will always start of with ```default.yml```.
 This will contain the recipes for every person in your organisation.
 Next it it will look at the file ```yourusername.yml``` (with the username logged in on the computer as yourusername) for your custom settings.
 Ofcourse there will be a lot of shared config when your organisation has departments of different types of personel.
 So you can define group config files and assign one or more groups to a user.
-The ```roderik.yml``` ([found here](https://github.com/kitchenplan/kitchenplan/blob/master/config/people/roderik.yml)) is my personal config file, the ```travis.yml``` ([found here](https://github.com/kitchenplan/kitchenplan/blob/master/config/people/travis.yml)) is a full example, with both OSX and Ubuntu supported.
+The ```roderik.yml``` ([found here](https://github.com/kitchenplan/kitchenplan/blob/master/config/people/roderik.yml)) is my personal config file and it will fall back to this config if you don't have a personal file.

 When you are done with that, run ```kitchenplan``` and wait for a while.
 After the command finishes, reboot your computer and you are good to go.